10 Marketing Automation Workflow Examples and Tips

 • Adds products to their cart

-• Leaves the website without buying. (workflow triggered).
+• Leave the website without buying. (workflow triggered).

-• If the customer doesn’t come back, send a push notification on the mobile app.
+• If the customer doesn’t come back, send an email.

-• Wait for six hours.
-If the customer doesn’t respond, send an email reminding items left in the cart with additional recommendations.
+• Wait for one day.
+If the customer doesn’t respond, send a follow-up email with additional recommendations.

 When a customer is inactive for too long, it’s time to trigger reactivation campaigns.
 Here’s one way to do so: